About Le Hameau de Courances

 From the end of 19th century to the Second World War, the wheel of the waterfall activated the wheels of the Moulin.
 The remains of these gearwheels can be seen in the basement of the house; the wheels of the mill allowed the water to go to La Pompe (the pump), the Pompe then redirected the water to the water tower of the vegetable garden (still there).
 Thus the water saved in the water tower supplied all the needs of the estate and the castle.
 The hydraulic mill activated also the mechanism of the sawmill which was located in the current Atelier.

 After the war, because of the evolution of the society and the agricultural revolution, the activity of the Courances Estate stopped completely, the Moulin became a place of storage before it was taken over by Pierres d’Histoire in 2013.
+Thanks to the joint work between Pierres d’Histoire and the owners family – through Patrick Deedes, the administrator of Le Chateau de Courances.

 The park as well as the outer walls of Chateau de Courances are inscribed as Monuments Historiques.
 Although the rest of the buildings of the domain are not listed per say, they are pretty much subject to the rules governing the Monuments Historiques in case of any works.
 When renovating the Hameau, the architect of the Batiments de France required, quite rightly, that the buildings keep the rural aspect of their original functions.